DregerTi/leitner-system/README.md

 npm install && npm run build && npm run start
 ```

-The project will be running on http://localhost:3000
+The project will be running on http://localhost:3000.
+To open the front interface, just open the index.html file in the browser.

 To run tests, run the test script.